simonleandergrimm/simonleandergrimm.github.io/content/posts/fermi_instructions.md

 Before starting to play, each player needs to come up with a question (Q), an answer (A) and two hints (H1 & H2).
 The answer should be based on reputable sources, e.g., Our World In Data, Statista, or Wikipedia.

 You can find resources for good questions in this [blog post by Chana Messinger](https://chanamessinger.com/blog/fermi-problems).
+There's also a great Twitter account, publicly solving Fermi estimates every day, with the ingenious name [BOTEC Horseman](https://twitter.com/botec_horseman).

 Two examples:

-## Example 1
+#### Example 1

 *Q: How many kilometres of paved roads are there in China?

-A: X km
+A: 5’200’000 km

-H1: There are X km of road in Germany.
+H1: There are 664’480 km of road in Germany.

-H2: In Vietnam there are X km of road per inhabitant.*
+H2: Vietnam has 6km of road per 1000 inhabitants.
+(Total Road: 570’448, Total inhabitants: 97’000’000)*

-## Example 2
+#### Example 2

-*Q: How many transistors were there in all iPhone 12s, sold in 2021?
+*Q: How many nuclear power plants, similar to [Hickley Point C](https://en.wikipedia.org/wiki/Hinkley_Point_C_nuclear_power_station) would you need to produce as much power as the sun?

-A: X transistors
+A: 1.089375 × 10^17 nuclear power plants.

-H1: There were X transistors in the iPhone 5, sold in 20XX
+H1: Hickley Point C will produce 3,200,000,000 Watts.

-H2: Global iPhone 12 sales in Europe, in 2021, were XXX*
+H2: The sun produces less than 10^30 Watts*

 You will also need poker chips.